-Take the food that your pets are used to or your pets may end up with an upset stomach or worse, diarrhea, at the worst time possible.
-Also you should bring your own water.
+Take the food your pets are used to or your pets may have an upset stomach or, worse, diarrhea at the worst time possible.
+Also, you should bring your own water.
 Drinking water from an unfamiliar location might cause your pets problems too.

-How to reduce the stress level for my pet?
+How to reduce the stress level of my pet?

 Flying is a stressful experience for pets.
 It is very distressing for the animals flying in the cargo hold during the loading and unloading periods.

 You should begin training your pets for the long trip, especially if they have never experienced being in a crate.
 They will likely have to travel as cargo on an international flight.
 Dog trainers, vets, and shipping companies specializing in animal transportation can give you sound advice on preparing your dog for a flight.
 If they’re used to their travel container, it will help them feel less anxious.

 Your veterinarian may be able to prescribe medicine to help with anxiety or tension.
 Costa Rica does not have a pet quarantine period, making it easier to reunite with your pets after a long tiresome trip.

 What papers does a dog need to travel?

 You will need a Certificate of Veterinary Inspection to travel, and some airlines require an acclimation certificate.
 These certificates can only be completed and signed by a federally accredited veterinarian.